 Therefore, choosing a diet adapted to your cat’s needs is a key factor: choosing a cat food specially formulated to help support your cat’s natural defences can help.
-Consumption of heat-treated lactobacilli has been proven to help support natural antibody production in your cat’s intestinal tract, while Omega-6 acids, and other selected nutrients, help support a healthy skin and a radiant coat.
+Consumption of heat-treated lactobacilli has been proven to help support natural antibody production in your cat’s intestinal tract, while omega-6 fatty acids, and other selected nutrients, help support healthy skin and a radiant coat.

-On the contrary an unbalanced diet can be harmful for your cat’s gut health.
-Avoid all food that could be toxic (such as garlic, chocolate or avocado), food that could cause wind (e.g. cabbage beans) or food that could lead to weight gain (human food tidbits).
+On the contrary, an unbalanced diet can be harmful to your cat’s gut health.
+Avoid all food that could be toxic (such as garlic, chocolate or avocado), pose a risk to health (e.g. raw meat), or food that could lead to weight gain (e.g. high fat human foods).

-20 minutes of exercise daily, split into two different sessions, will boost your pet’s energy level and strengthen your relationship.
+20 minutes of exercise daily, split into that cats play in short sharp bursts – often of a couple of minutes, will boost your pet’s energy level and strengthen your relationship.

 She who goes slowly, goes healthily: cats are particularly sensitive to diet changes and modifications.
 Should you change your pet’s food it is recommended to proceed step by step.

-A gradual transition over several days will allow your cats intestine to get used to the new diet and minimise the impact on your cat’s gut health.
+A gradual transition over at least 7 days will allow your cats intestine to get used to the new diet and minimise the impact on your cat’s gut health.

 Below is a simple guide to help you introduce a new diet into your cat’s old diet.

-Our felines, particularly those fed exclusively dry foods, tend not to drink enough water: originating from the desert, they have kept this habit.
-The lack of sufficient water intake can lead to health risks that impact your cats gut health.
+Our felines, particularly those fed exclusively dry foods, may benefit from additional fluid intake: originating from the desert, they have kept this habit.
+The lack of sufficient water intake can lead to health risks that impact your cat’s gut health.

 To encourage your cat to drink more regularly place some water bowls in various locations in your home, but remember to keep the water away from your pet’s litter box.
-The water must be fresh and changed at least twice a day.
-Some cats prefer running water and will love drinking from a running tap: if this is your pet’s case you could choose to use a water fountain.
+The water must be fresh and changed daily.
+Some cats prefer running water and will love drinking from a running tap or a water fountain.

-And don‘t forget…remember to keep an eye on your pet’s stools, their coat and their behaviour.
+And remember to keep an eye on your pet’s stools, coat and behaviour.
 Cats do not express discomfort and pain the way we humans do, and they tend to hide when they don’t feel well.
 Pay attention to any subtle changes in their routine and don’t hesitate to visit your vet whenever you are in doubt about the well-being of your pet.

-In a nut shell to improve your cats gut health: a good balanced diet, regular grooming, play time and exercise, a progressive transition if you introduce a new diet, and sufficient water.
+In a nutshell to improve your cat’s gut health: a well-balanced and highly digestible diet, regular grooming, playtime and exercise, a gradual transition if you introduce a new diet, and sufficient water.